 Alternative modes of therapy like Ayurveda and homeopathy having growing popularity.
 Patients, who realize limited role and side effects of long-term use of analgesics and anti-sickness medications, tend to opt for these alternative therapies.

-Plenty researches and studies support the role of ayurvedic medicines in managing migraine.
+Plenty of researches and studies support the role of ayurvedic medicines in managing migraine.

 Homeopathy, on the other hand, has found to be effective in managing acute attacks of a migraine, reducing the intensity of attacks and also increasing the duration between attacks.
 Research papers in homeopathy indicate effective constitutional as well as therapeutic approach in managing migraines.